-

 1. Prepare the Email Notifications package

-Unzip the KanBo.EmailNotifications (it can be called also KanBo.ConsoleJobHostRunner.zip) to desired location.
+Unzip the KanBo.JobHost.zip to desired location.
 The location can be for example a folder named “Email Notifications”.
 In our case it is: C:\inetpub\Email Notifications.

 2. Update KanBo.ConsoleJobHostRunner.exe.config file with your parameters